jncano/vpc/errors.md

 ## internal_server_error
 **Message**: None
+	Message: None

-You might receive this error if the system is unable to provision your VSI, storage volume, or other resources.
-Try again in a few minutes.
+This error occurs when the service encounters an unexpected error.
+This may be a temporary problem.
+Try the request again in a few minutes.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html){: new_window}.
-If this problem persists, [contact support](getting-help.html).
+If this problem persists, contact support.

 ## invalid_id_format
 **Message**: Bad ID format.
 Ensure format is correct.